dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1324: Questioning the status quo is essential for justice.
+### T1324: Not blindly accepting injustice is important.

 |Support|
 |---|